Better Benefits

 Why Should a Connecticut Employer Offer Short Term Disability (STD) Coverage After CT Paid Family & Medical Leave Goes into Effect?

-Paid Family & Medical Leave (PFML) is effective January 1, 2022 for employees in the state of Connecticut.
+Connecticut Paid Family & Medical Leave (PFML) came into effect on January 1, 2022.

-Whether it’s through the State-run plan or an approved private PFML plan, employees will now receive an income benefit when taking time off to care for a family member or for their own personal disability leave.
-This new law has generated a lot of buzz with employers across the state and left them with a lot to consider between updating policies, training staff and how to best handle leave management.
+Whether it’s through the State-run plan or an approved private PFML plan, all Connecticut employees now receive an income benefit when taking time off to care for a family member or for their own personal disability leave.
+This law has generated a lot of buzz with employers across the state and left them with a lot to consider between updating policies, training staff, and how to best handle leave management.

 One of the top questions we are hearing right now is: